-It’s long been known that bright light deters would-be thieves and ne’er-do-wells, but until the advent of solar-powered lighting, home dwellers either had to have wiring experience or pay a professional electrician to install outdoor lights.
-Today’s solar flood lights open up a whole new world of illumination—they’re affordable, powerful, and best of all, they’re a snap to install.
+It’s well known that a bright light deters would-be thieves and ne’er-do-wells, but home dwellers either had to have wiring experience or pay a professional electrician to install outdoor lights until the advent of solar-powered lighting.
+Today’s solar flood lights open up a whole new world of illumination—they’re affordable, powerful, and, best of all, they’re a snap to install.

-The best solar flood lights for your home will depend on the size of the area you want to illuminate and whether you want the lights to remain on or you prefer that they come on only when motion is detected.
-Ahead, learn what to look for when shopping for solar flood lights, and find out why the following picks are good options for most people.
+The best solar flood lights for your home will depend on the size of the area you want to illuminate and whether you want the lights to remain on or if you prefer they come on only when motion is detected.
+Ahead, learn what to look for when shopping for solar flood lights, discover the results of my hands-on tests, and find out why the following models all earned a place in this lineup.

 - BEST MOTION-ACTIVATED: TBI Security Solar Lights Outdoor 216 LED

-- BEST DUSK TO DAWN: RuoKid 80W Solar Street Lights Outdoor Lamp
+- BEST DUSK-TO-DAWN: RuoKid 80W Solar Street Lights Outdoor, Dusk to Dawn

 What to Consider When Choosing the Best Solar Flood Lights